-I am excited to announce the publication of the Intellectual Property Owner (IPO)’s white paper on “Protecting Inventions Relating to Artificial Intelligence: Best Practices.”
+I am excited to announce the publication of the Intellectual Property Owner (IPO)’s white paper on “Software and Medical Device Guidance: A Global Perspective.”

 The paper was authored by the IPO’s Software and Medical Device Subcommittee, which I had the honor and pleasure of leading in 2022.
 The Subcommittee reports to the IPO’s Software Committee.Continue Reading Announcing IPO white paper on a Global Perspective on Software and Medical Device Guidance

 PatentNext Summary: Following the August 2022 Federal Circuit decision in Thaler v.
 Vidal, 43 F.4th 1207 (Fed.
 Cir.
 2022), in which the court ruled that artificial intelligence (AI) could not be an inventor by itself, the USPTO has now requested comments regarding AI and inventorship.Continue Reading USPTO Request for Comments on AI as an Inventor

 PatentNext Summary: Software and computer-implemented inventions (CII) have experienced explosive growth in recent years.
 This article looks at laws of jurisdictions in Southeast Asia, comparing the status of enforcement and protection of software and CII in various Southeast Asia countries.Continue Reading Patenting Software And Computer-Implemented Inventions In Southeast Asia